wr-ssl/M2GL025-Creative-Board-Notes/README.md

 ## What are the HAL files and where do they come from?

-Microsemi provides the low-level hardware abstraction libraries (perhaps more aptly called a BSP) that expose a C API for of any IP cores instantiated in your design.
-You can generate these files from the [Firmware Catalog](https://www.microsemi.com/products/fpga-soc/design-resources/design-software/firmware-catalog) application, which is installed by default with Libero.
+For many cores in their IP catalog, Microsemi provides low-level hardware abstraction libraries (perhaps more aptly called a BSP) that expose a C API for the core's functionality.
+You can generate these HAL files from the [Firmware Catalog](https://www.microsemi.com/products/fpga-soc/design-resources/design-software/firmware-catalog) application, which is installed by default with Libero.

-In Firmware Catalog, for a design that uses the Microsemi RISC-V core, you'd search for 'risc' and select "Generate...".
+For example, for a design that uses the Microsemi RISC-V core, you'd search in Firmware Catalog for 'risc' and select "Generate...".
 This will make the tool spit out the C/asm files that you can include in your SoftConsole/gcc project.
 Repeat as needed for any additional cores (e.g., SPI).

-Additionally, Firmware Catalog can be used to generate RISC-V SoftConsole project templates (see above section).
+Additionally, Firmware Catalog can be used to generate RISC-V SoftConsole project templates (see above section) which include the HAL files.

 **NOTE**: The RISC-V HAL v2.0.104 is to be used with the RISC-V_AXI4 core, while version >= 2.1.101 work with the MiV-RV32 cores, according to the HAL User Guide pdfs.